aimms/how-to/Articles/264/264-tune-cplex-options.rst

     GMP::Tuning::TuneSingleGMP

 As the names already suggest, the first function will tune the CPLEX options for a set of LP/MPS files.
 As an argument, you will have to specify the directory containing the LP/MPS files.
 The second function will tune the options based on one single GMP, which you will have to provide as an argument.

-As the ``GMP::Tuning::TuneSingleGMP`` works as the other GMP function, the solver to use is known.
+The function ``GMP::Tuning::TuneSingleGMP`` works like the other GMP function, so the solver to use is already known.
 In case of the function ``GMP::Tuning::TuneMultipleMPS``, you must also provide which solver to use as an argument.

-In order to create the MPS files for multiple instances of your problem, you can set the project setting :menuselection:`General --> MPS` under the ``CPLEX`` specific solver options to ``At every solve``.
-Each time that you solve an instance of your problem, the solver will generate a MPS file.
+In order to create the MPS files for multiple instances of your problem, you can set the project setting :menuselection:`General > MPS` under the ``CPLEX`` specific solver options to *At every solve*.
+Each time you solve an instance of your problem, the solver will generate a MPS file.

-The rest of the options that you need to provide are the following three:
+The other options to provide are the following:

-   * ``FixedOptions``: A subset of the set AllOptions that are to be considered unchangeable and for which the current project options will be used
+   * ``FixedOptions``: A subset of the set ``AllOptions`` that are to be considered unchangeable and for which the current project options will be used

    * ``ApplyTunedSettings``: A binary argument indicating whether the found tuned option settings should be set in the project options

    * ``OptionFileName``: File to which the tuned option settings should be written.
 This file can be imported in the Project Options screen.

 To use these functions, we first need the following declarations: